+Step-by-step

-Agree a date and book your venue.
+- 1. One to two months before: Agree on a date and book your venue.
 Put up posters, place leaflets in book bags and ask teachers to tell the children about your beetle drive in assembly to drum up excitement!
-Check the capacity of your venue, and design and print your tickets.
+Check the capacity of your venue, and design and print tickets.
 If you are also having a raffle or tombola on the night, start asking local businesses for prize donations and sponsorship.
 Ascertain how many volunteers you will need and put out an appeal for help.
 Make sure your team knows the rules so they can explain what a beetle drive is to anyone who hasn't done one before.
 Check you have someone who is prepared to go on the microphone as compere!
-If you plan to run a bar, apply for a licence from your local authority.

-Start selling tickets.
-Send a letter home with a tear-off slip asking parents to include payment and state the number of tickets required.
+If you plan to run a bar, apply for a licence from your local authority. - 2.
+Two to three weeks before: Start selling tickets.
+Send a letter home with a tear-off slip asking parents to include payment and state the number of beetle drive tickets required.
 Appoint a team of volunteers to sell tickets face-to-face on the school gate, too.
-Keep people up-to-date with reminders about the cut-off date for ticket sales or let them know if you are close to selling out.

-Decide if you are going to allow younger children to play with their parents as a pair (little ones might not like moving around by themselves).
+Keep people up-to-date with reminders about the cut-off date for ticket sales or let them know if you are close to selling out. - 3.
+One week before: Decide if you are going to allow younger children to play with their parents as a pair (little ones might not like moving around by themselves).
 Make sure you have all the pencils (one per player) and dice (one per table) you need.
-Draw a plan of your tables so you know which way round everyone has to move.
-Photocopy plenty of scorecards (one per player plus spares!)
+Draw a plan of the tables so you know which way round everyone has to move.
+Photocopy plenty of scorecards.
 Purchase or book refreshments.
-Decide how many games you want to run before and after refreshments and when to draw the raffle (if running one).
-Buy prizes - will you also have a 'wooden spoon' prize for the lowest score?

-Set up the tables and chairs, put scorecards, templates, dice and pencils on the tables.
-Once everyone has arrived, explain the rules - it's fun to give the children a few practice runs at shouting out 'BEETLE!' as loud as they can.
+Decide how many games you want to run before and after the refreshments and when to draw the raffle if running one.
+Buy prizes will you give a 'wooden spoon' prize for the lowest score? - 4.
+On the day: Set up the tables and chairs, put scorecards, templates, dice and pencils on the tables.
+Once everyone has arrived, explain the rules it's fun to give the children a few practice runs at shouting out 'BEETLE!' as loud as they can.
 Leave time at the end for adding up scores and sorting through the sheets to find the winner.
 It can get a bit chaotic with everyone moving tables, but that adds to the fun!
 Present the prizes, draw the raffle, count your takings and announce the amount raised.

+Visit pta.co.uk for more articles, downloads and templates.

-Tips and advice
+Tips & advice